z16/Addons/PacketViewer/ReadMe.md

 ![Tracking text box, no info](images/tracker-noinfo.png)

-Sometimes this isn't as easy as it should be.
+Sometimes this is not as easy as it should be.
 For example, say you want to track NPC update packets (incoming `0x00E`) for a mob you want to focus on.
 If that mob is surrounded by other mobs, you will receive update packets for all of them.
 To only track packets pertaining to the one mob *PacketViewer* supports a filtering method.
 You can specify any field from the `fields.lua` file and a value you expect it to be.
-To expand on the example, say you're in *Qufim Island* and you want to analyze one of the two *Seeker Bats* flying around near the *Jeuno* entrance.
+To expand on the example, say you are currently in *Qufim Island* and you want to analyze one of the two *Seeker Bats* flying around near the *Jeuno* entrance.
 One of them has index 7, the other index 8.
 You can filter them like so:

 ```
 //pv t i 0x00E Index 7
 ```

-This will now only show packets whose `Index` field corresponds to the number `7`.
+This will now only show packets whose `Index` field corresponds to the number 7.
 If you were at the cave exit and want to analyze packets of all the *Land Worms*, without any gigas or crabs interrupting, you can also filter by name:

 ```
 //pv t i 0x00E Name "Land Worm"
 ```

-Note that you need to use quotes to specify names containing spaces.
+Note that you need to use quotes to specify values containing spaces.

-To then stop tracking incoming packets when you have enough to work with, and don't want it to keep spamming you (especially useful when working with mobs once you've observed the behavior you want to), you would use `//pv t stop` or `//pv t s`.
+To then stop tracking incoming packets when you have enough to work with you would use `//pv t stop` or `//pv t s`.
+This is especially useful when there is a risk of the tracker display being overwritten with a new packet that matches the filtering criteria.

 ## Recording